activatethefud/RSS_generator/README.md

 uses CSS selectors to identify titles, links and article descriptions.
 When called with no argument, it asks for information like: channel title, link and description, then it goes to ask for the CSS selectors for article title, link and description.
-If called with the argument - , it expects the same information, line by line, from any standard input.
-Unchanged, it grabs only the links and titles not previously archived.
-This is useful because it can be automated to make new feed entries for RSS readers.
+Scans the directory and uses all .txt files as input to generate RSS feeds.

 ### Dependencies
 You will need the `selenium` module for python, as well as the necessary webdriver binary for your